kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![GenAI](./images/oac-genai5.png)

+4. For each of the features, the dropdown should indicate 'Oracle Analytics'.
+If that's indicated, proceed to the next step.

-4. For each of the features, clcik the dropdown and select 'Oracle Analytics'
+If not, for each of the features, click the dropdown and select 'Oracle Analytics'

 ![GenAI](./images/oac-genai6.png)